 Continue reading “Stays that Slay: Overnight Desert Camping”

 The mere notion of dickering over a price may induce anxiety in many Westerners, especially those of us who can barely muster the small talk we’re forced to make with sales associates while waiting for a credit card transaction to go through.
 However, haggling is intrinsically woven into the local culture in Morocco, and it’s a serious courtship: pay the first price, and you’ve offended the vendor by diminishing the value of their livelihood.
 But offer too little, and you’ll be shooed away for offending the vendor’s entire family with your cheapness…these guys are more dramatic than a Real Housewives reunion special, but their theatrics are also equally staged!
 Once you learn to dance the dance, it’s actually fun.

 Continue reading “The Art of the Moroccan Haggle”

 With three days in Marrakech to wrap up our Moroccan Souks & Sand adventure, which departs in both spring and fall, we wanted to highlight our five favourite things that make this city so special.

-Continue reading “Just the Tips: Marrakech”
+Continue reading “Gay Guide: Marrakech”